Gateway Queue And Recovery¶

 acceptedstate remain eligible after restart, - requests left in

-runningstate are marked failed on startup because the old process died mid-execution, - accepted work can be recovered and executed after restart if the upstream instance continuity is still valid,
+runningstate are marked failed on startup because the old process died mid-execution, - accepted work can be recovered, coalesced, and executed after restart if the upstream instance continuity is still valid,

 - accepted work is preserved but not replayed when the new startup detects an epoch change that requires reconciliation.